Marcelle-t/CandyStore-ClassDiagram/README.md

 This repository is intended for educational purposes as part of Kean University's CPS 5301 Advanced Software Engineering course.
 The code demonstrates object-oriented programming concepts, class relationships, and design patterns through a candy store management system.

+Added a couple of functions/methods to the existing code

 ## Attribution

 - **Store Image**: Created by Christopher Paredes, Kean University student